Adapting Physics-Informed Neural Networks to Improve ODE Optimization in Mosquito Population Dynamics: Methods

 Following the normalization above, the transformed inputs and outputs, $t'$, $u'$ and $\theta'$, now vary within the range [-1, 1].
 Thus, instead of having neural networks approximating $u$ and $\theta$, it is instead more beneficial to use $U$ and $\Theta$ as surrogate models for $u'$ and $\theta'$.
-Following the normalization transformation in equations \ref{eq:u_norm} and \ref{eq:theta_norm}, it is necessary to adapt the loss functions accordingly.
-When computing $\frac{d u'}{ d t}$ and applying \ref{eq:ode_system}, we arrive at the result shown in equation \ref{eq:dudt}.
+Following the normalization transformation in Eqs~\eqref{eq:u_norm} and \eqref{eq:theta_norm}, it is necessary to adapt the loss functions accordingly.
+When computing $\frac{d u'}{ d t}$ and applying Eq~\eqref{eq:ode_system}, we arrive at the result shown in Eq~\eqref{eq:dudt}.

-Instead of using objective functions \ref{eq:loss_data} and \ref{eq:loss_ode}, we now consider the alternative equations \ref{eq:loss_data_normed} and \ref{eq:loss_ode_normed} as these will provide re-scaling of the losses to the magnitude order of $u$ and $\frac{d u}{ dt}$, which are more similar to each other than the original objective functions are.
+Instead of using objective functions \eqref{eq:loss_data} and \eqref{eq:loss_ode}, we now consider the alternative Eqs~\eqref{eq:loss_data_normed} and \eqref{eq:loss_ode_normed} as these will provide re-scaling of the losses to the magnitude order of $u$ and $\frac{d u}{ dt}$, which are more similar to each other than the original objective functions are.

 The modifications to the objective functions, as detailed above, not only trying to balance the data loss and ODE terms, and also across the ODE components.
 This re-scaling is particularly beneficial in scenarios where variables exhibit significant differences in scale, arising from their inherent characteristics or the units used for measurement.
 By normalizing these variables, we prevent any single variable from dominating others, balancing the impact of each terms the training process and hence enhancing the convergence.
 This approach is also aligned with the assumptions of Glorot initialization for neural networks \cite{glorot10a}.
 However, despite these normalizations, $\frac{d U}{d t}$ might not be completely re-scaled and could still reflect the inherent stiffness of the system.
 Further measures need to be taken, such as domain decomposition and weight re-balancing discussed in other subsections.